Integration tests are the best

 Now this is mechanical design, maybe, you could say, it doesn't apply as a metaphor for software.
 And it's true that things are a bit more subtle with software.

 But you could also argue that it's even more important to nest things in software because otherwise there tends to be more premature reuse of components.
-Imagine Raptor 1 but where the outside component designs are automatically reused in other rocket engines so that when the design is changed to fit the needs of one engine, other engines would be immediately affected in unpredictable ways.
+Imagine Raptor 1 but where the interconnected component designs are automatically reused in other rocket engines so that when the design is changed to fit the need of one engine, other engines would be immediately affected in unpredictable ways.

-One commonly cited reason for testing smaller units in isolation with well defined contracts and values as boundaries of tests, is that as you combine components together, the states multiply and there is an explosion of possible states and it's very difficult to test every state or even test a significant portion of them.
+One commonly cited reason for having smaller isolated units with well defined contracts and values as boundaries of tests, is that as you combine components together, the states multiply and there is an explosion of possible states and it's very difficult to test every state.

-This is true and is one of the reasons why it's sometimes worth testing units in isolation.
+This is true and are some of the reasons why it's sometimes worth testing units in isolation.

-However this has to be weighted against significant downsides.
+However these have to be weighted against significant downsides.

 In the last post, I mentioned briefly the challenge of keeping tests representative of the users' concerns and not overfitted to irrelevant details.